 - Envision instructional graphics, user interface, interactions and the finished product.

-- Write operative and instructional text, audio scripts and video scripts.
+- Write operative and instructional text, audio / video / interactive media scripts.

 - Combine ideas with subject matter experts and team members